Cookie Run: Kingdom: Captain Caviar Build – Toppings & Beascuits

 How to get Captain Caviar and farm Soulstones

 You can obtain Captain Caviar Cookie through the Gacha or the Mileage Shop.
-If you are farming rather than pulling, current stage data points to these sources:
+If you are farming rather than pulling, target these stages:

-Those are later-game stages, so early and mid-game players usually get more reliable progress from Mileage if they are close to unlocking him.
-Farming is best once your account can clear those stages consistently without wasting stamina on failed runs.
+These are later-game stages, so early and mid-game players usually make faster progress through Mileage if they are close to unlocking him.
+Farm only once your account can clear those stages consistently without wasting stamina on failed runs.

 Common Captain Caviar build mistakes

 • Building too much durability.
 He is a Bomber.
-Extra survivability helps only if it gets you another cast; otherwise it just lowers his impact.
+Extra survivability helps only if it earns another cast; otherwise it just lowers his impact.

 • Overvaluing perfect Beascuit rolls.
 A solid Beascuit plus finished Toppings beats a half-built character waiting for dream substats.

-If you want the safest and most effective Captain Caviar build in Cookie Run: Kingdom, start with 5x Searing Raspberry, prioritize ATK and Cooldown substats, and use a Spicy Beascuit that leans into DMG Resist Bypass without sacrificing basic quality.
-Add Magic Candy when he has a permanent place on your roster.
-He is at his best when your team needs a clean burst finisher, not when you ask him to carry every mode by himself.
+Start with 5x Searing Raspberry, prioritize ATK then Cooldown substats, and run a Spicy Beascuit that leans into DMG Resist Bypass without sacrificing basic quality.
+Add Magic Candy once he has a permanent place on your roster.
+Captain Caviar is at his best when your team needs a clean burst finisher, not when you ask him to carry every mode alone.

 F